luispedro/hex/README.rst

 It is currently pre-pre-alpha: it doesn't do much.

+Currently (as of version 0.0.4), it can typeset some simple text, using TeX linebreaking, and some simple math ($x^2$ and the like).

 The plan is to first write a faithful reimplementation of TeX and then, *make it better*.